ibm-cloud-docs/vpc/faq-vpc.md

 {: faq}

 The VPC API service enforces this limit.

+## Does the VPC public gateway have a timeout function?
+{: #faq-vpc-public-gateway-timeout}
+{: faq}

+  Yes, the VPC public gateway has a fixed, four-minute timeout for TCP connections, and it is not configurable.

 ## How do you obtain the Cloud Resource Name (CRN) of a VPC?
 {: #faq-crn}